 We've already looked at how much pets can cost over their lifetime.
-However, most pet owners would agree that their beloved animals more than pay for themselves!
+However, most pet owners would agree that the joy and love they receive from their precious pets far outweigh any financial costs!

 Perhaps one of the most well-known dog professions, guide dogs offer a helping paw to those who are partially sighted or blind, with the aim of providing a better quality of life to those they assist.
 There are approximately 5,000 guide dog owners in the UK, so these furry friends have the all-important job of providing freedom of movement and companionship to those who need it the most.